rene-richter/moderncpp/docs/06_data.md

 print(p2); // copy
 ```

-*Output parameters*
+*Reference parameters*
 ```cpp
 void print(Person& p);
 ```
-take a reference to *lvalue* (object that can appear on the left side of an assignment operation)
+take an alias to an *lvalue* (object that can appear on the left side of an assignment operation)
 * are allowed to change the data of the referred object,
-* are another way to transport information from inside the function out,
+* can also transport information from inside the function out,
 * require a copy for temporary *rvalues*.
 The compiler may warn about that copy.

 ```cpp
 void print(Person const& p);
 ```
 takes a constant reference to an lvalue.
+Changing it's value is not allowed.
 For temporary rvalues the lifetime is extended until the *end of statement*.

 We could have two versions for optimal performance